alexjago/nparty/thoughts.md

 Sometimes there are slight differences between the Python and Rust output.
 I can only assume this is down to float errors.
 Concerning.

+## Configuration CLI vs Klask GUI

+* chatbot config doesn't work with Klask
+* what we really need there is probably beyond what Klask can provide

+Libraries needed on Linux:

+    sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libspeechd-dev libxkbcommon-dev libssl-dev